 It’s a strange thing.
 In the habit of writing travel guides, I hadn’t really got my head round the idea of blogging when I started here.
 The freedom to write about anything….well, it’s kind of mind boggling more than blogging!

 At the age of 15 Dad was rounded up from the family farm at Zawady, a small village south of Łódź in Central Poland, and “escorted” by the Germans to work on the land in their country.
-Now 88, it took Dad 64 years to be reunited with his family.
+At 79, it had taken Dad 64 years to be reunited with his family.
 As the war faltered to an end, Dad and a fellow worker turned their backs on Germany and walked many, many miles to freedom in France.
 Joining the armed forces, Dad eventually ended up in Coventry, where he met and married my mum.

 I don’t really know how it came about, but gradually the communications home ceased.
 The Communists were in control in Poland, and must have been instrumental in disrupting the flow of letters.
 The family were scattered.
 Dad came to believe that he was the only survivor of 9 brothers and sisters.
 If only he’d known!